-Listed below are links to weblogs that reference The United Colors of abused women:
+The United Colors of abused women

 I don't care for the execution of these Benetton ads.
 First, the women in the Benetton ads are posed like models in magazine spreads wearing the latest Benetton fashions, along side their black eyes and cuts.
 Benetton is known for it's diversity yet all the women they used are all young and women of color.
 White women suffer from domestic violence just as much women of color in this country, and abuse is not singled out to the young, but also to older women who are wives, mothers, and grandmothers.
 I say if you're going to talk about a global problem then represent properly.